-Here at HexArmor we love science – especially when we can use science to keep people safe.
+Here at HexArmor, we love science – especially when we can use science to help keep people safe.

 So, let’s start with a little science quiz: What’s the difference between hydrophilic and hydrophobic?

 Before revealing the answer, let’s break down the words:

 Phobic – having a fear or aversion to a specific thing

 Philic - having a fondness, especially an abnormal love, for a specified thing